 Encouraging students to communicate with one another as a community of learning is important to Tim, especially considering lower attendance, short-term attention problems, and increased distractions at school.
 And one strategy he believes helps achieve this is flexible learning spaces.
 "We can change the physical parameters to align with the specific learning goals of that day," he says, describing classrooms where chairs and desks are not fixed to the floor and can instead be moved into pods to support break out groups and hands on activities.

 Ultimately, what matters to Tim is that real learning occurs.
-"Technology needs to be in support of the learning," he says, "instead of the learning chasing the technology."
+"Technology needs to be in support of the learning, instead of the learning chasing the technology."

 - Discourage multi-tasking by encouraging paper note-taking.

 - Improve attendance by limiting online-only material and including in-class activities.

 - Facilitate conversation and engagement through teaching in flexible learning spaces.

 - Build and support a community of learning by encouraging students to engage with one another out of class.

 Professor Tim Tangherlini teaches folklore at UCLA, where he holds appointments in Scandinavian, and in Asian Languages and Cultures.
-His recent book, Danish Folktales, Legends, and Other Stories (2013) includes a deeply immersive digital component to it.
+His book, Danish Folktales, Legends, and Other Stories (2013) includes a deeply immersive digital component to it.
 His work has been supported by grants from the NSF, the NEH, the NIH, the ACLS, the Guggenheim foundation, and Google.